bczsalba/pytermgui/docs/tim/index.md

 - **Speed**

-    Since this language is meant to be used in performance-critical applications, it must be pretty fast.
-As of 16th of July 2022, TIM is magnitudes faster than [Rich](https://github.com/textualize/rich)'s own markup language, the only "competition" I know about.
+    Since this language is meant to be used in performance-critical applications, its parser is designed to be fast.

     This is achieved mostly by smart caching routines, as well as a tightly written parsing algorithm.

 - **Extensibility**

     I like tinkering.
 I hate using things that are made with the philosophy of "this is what I made, and it's all that you will get.".
-TIM implements customizability in its [alias](usage/#alias) and [macro](usage/#macros) systems.
+TIM implements customizability in its [alias](usage/#alias) and [macro](usage/#define) systems.

 - **Convenience & granularity**